thanniq/NDZ/content/posts/comfort-of-atomic-learning.md

 +++
 author = "Thanni"
-title = "The comfort of atomic learning" date = "2024-01-18" description = "Your zone of genius" tags = [
+title = "The Comfort of Atomic Learning" date = "2024-01-18" description = "Your zone of genius" tags = [